Iceland Defense Force: Organization

 The IDF was formally headquartered at Naval Air Station Keflavik, though its base was actually at Miðnesheiði near Keflavík.

+The initial personnel of the Iceland Defence Force "..arrived on 7 May 1951, commanded by an Army brigadier general responsible to the Supreme Allied Commander Atlantic, for NATO operations and to the Commander-in-Chief, Atlantic, for tactical operations and control."
+Brig.
+Gen. Edward J. McGaw was the first commander.

-Commander, Iceland Defense Force was a U.S. Navy Rear Admiral with three other titles and roles: Commander, Iceland Sector ASW Group (CTG-84.1), Commander, Fleet Air Keflavik, and NATO Island Command Iceland.
+In 1955, the U.S. Navy's Barrier Force, Atlantic had been established in Argentia, Newfoundland, to fly early-warning missions using the WV-2 (EC-121 Warning Star) radar aircraft over the North Atlantic.
+These aircraft made frequent deployments to Keflavik.
+On July 1, 1961, Commander Barrier Force, Atlantic moved from Argentia to Keflavik.
+The duties of Commander, Iceland Defense Force were assumed by the rear admiral commanding Barrier Force Atlantic.
+By the 1980s, Commander, Iceland Defense Force was a U.S. Navy Rear Admiral with three other titles and roles: Commander, Iceland Sector ASW Group (CTG-84.1), Commander, Fleet Air Keflavik, and NATO Island Commander Iceland.
 Commander Fleet Air Keflavik (COMFAIRKEF) was the senior Navy command in Iceland, responsible for the operational readiness of Navy units assigned.
 The commander of Fleet Air Keflavik was the operational commander in charge of all Navy and anti-submarine warfare operations.
-Administratively, COMFAIRKEF reported to Commander, Naval Air Force U.S. Atlantic Fleet, located in Norfolk, Virginia.
+Administratively, he reported to Commander, Naval Air Force U.S. Atlantic Fleet, located in Norfolk, Virginia.

-The IDF was a subordinate unified command of United States Atlantic Command for a long period before passing to the control of the renamed United States Joint Forces Command.
+The IDF remained a subordinate of United States Atlantic Command (LANTCOM) after 1951 for a long period.
+In 1999, LANTCOM was renamed and reorganized as United States Joint Forces Command.
+The IDF remained under U.S. Joint Forces Command from 1999 to 2002.
 From October 2002 until its disbandment, it was under the control of the United States European Command.

-The IDF was composed of United States Navy, United States Marine Corps, and United States Air Force personnel as well as local Icelandic civilians.
-In addition, there were a few Army and Coast Guard personnel attached to this command.

 From 1951 to 1959, a secret ban was imposed by the Icelandic government on the stationing of black US troops in Iceland.
 This ban was disclosed in late 1959.
 The Icelandic government relented somewhat from this policy in 1961, when it declared that it "will not oppose the inclusion of three or four colored soldiers in the Defense Force, but hopes that they will be carefully selected".
 The number of black troops increased gradually throughout the 1960s, and all restrictions were most likely unofficially withdrawn in the 1970s or 1980s.